bitfocus/companion-module-stagetec-rcp/companion/HELP.md

 **LEVEL METER FEEDBACKS**

 For consistency with other RCP controlled devices, the input/output nomenclature is from the perspective of a connected console.
-Ergo a Nexus microphone input, routed to an XDIP Dante Output, is an **Input Channel**, and a console output routed to an XDIP Dante Input (and then on to another destination), is an **Output Channel**.
+Ergo a Nexus microphone input, routed to an XDIP Dante Output, is an **Input Channel**.